-- The fair value of the customer relationships amounts to EUR 6,688k (EUR 6,133k for All-X customer with 24-month and EUR 555k for Basic customers with 12-month contract duration) at the acquisition date.
+- The fair value of the customer relationships amounted to EUR 6,688k (EUR 6,133k for All-X customers with 24-month and EUR 555k for Basic customers with 12-month contract duration) at the acquisition date.
 The value of the customer base was determined using the multi-period excess earnings method based on future income and expenses allocable to the customer base.
 The projection is based on planning figures for the corresponding years. - Using the relief from royalty method, the SMILEFITNESSCLUB brand was measured at a value of EUR 4,671k as of the acquisition date (8 August 2019).
-A royalty rate of 4% was located at the lower bound of comparable royalty rates for fitness clubs and used based on the revenue of the company expected as of the acquisition date in accordance with the budgets and forecasts.
-The brand is an asset with an useful life of 15 years. - In addition, the effects mentioned above resulted in deferred tax liabilities of EUR 3,388k.
+A royalty rate of 4% was located at the lower end of comparable royalty rates for fitness clubs and used based on the revenue of the Company expected as of the acquisition date in accordance with the budgets and forecasts.
+The brand is an asset with a useful life of 15 years. - In addition, the effects mentioned above resulted in deferred tax liabilities of EUR 3,388k.

-Goodwill of EUR 23,360k primarily related to synergy effects and advantage from an enhanced product portfolio by offering various concepts of fitness trainings for various customer groups.
+Goodwill of EUR 23,360k primarily related to synergy effects and advantages from an enhanced product portfolio offering various fitness training models for different customer groups.

-Since the acquisition date, the SmileX acquired on 8 August 2019 has contributed around EUR 2,680k to revenue and a positive contribution of EUR 511k to consolidated loss before taxes.
+Since the acquisition date, the smileX entity acquired on 8 August 2019 has contributed around EUR 5,181k to revenue and made a positive contribution of EUR 880k to consolidated loss before taxes.

+Joint ventures

-Joint venture arrangement The Gym Society Germany GmbH
+The Gym Society Germany GmbH

-On 15 October 2019, MidCo has entered into a joint venture with The Gym Society International B.V.
-The companies acquired a shell company named INOS 19-034 GmbH from INOS24 Holding GmbH and renamed it into The Gym Society Germany GmbH.
-MidCo acquired 60% of the nominal amount of EUR 15k for EUR 16,7k.
-The shell company was acquired to operate fitness centers and leisure facilities of all kinds, the provision of digital fitness and health services as well as consumer goods, in particular e-commerce, and all related activities.
+On 15 October 2019, MidCo entered into a joint venture with The Gym Society International B.V.
+The companies acquired a shell company named INOS 19-034 GmbH from INOS24 Holding GmbH and renamed it The Gym Society Germany GmbH.
+MidCo acquired 60% of the nominal amount of EUR 15k for EUR 16.7k.
+The shell company was acquired to operate fitness centers and leisure facilities of all kinds and provide digital fitness and health services as well as consumer goods, in particular e-commerce, and all related activities.

-Even though MidCo has 60% of shares of GymSociety, joint control is shared with The Gym Society International B.V. together, since decisions about the relevant activities require the unanimous consent of the parties sharing control.
+Even though MidCo holds 60% of the shares in GymSociety, joint control is shared with The Gym Society International B.V., since decisions about the relevant activities require the unanimous consent of the parties sharing control.